theima/ein/README.md

+# Archived

+No longer worked on, due to lack of time.

 # Ein

 > **Note:** Ein is in alpha.
 The documentation is incomplete.
 There might be functionality not yet implemented that is documented as existing.